GallowayLabMIT/protocols/docs/bootcamp/iap/day_1_in-lab.rst

 After completing all other safety trainings online, meet with the lab EHS rep to learn the relevant safety features of our lab (e.g., location of eyewash stations, processes for chemical waste disposal).
 To confirm that you understand these procedures, you must submit a
-Google form to be checked off by the lab EHS rep.
+Google form to be checked off by the lab EHS rep. This safety information is :doc:`documented here <../../general/lab_safety>`.

 Lab citizenship training
 -------------------------